How Dogs Grieve: A Guide For Pet Parents

 - Praise good behavior

 Dogs grieve in different ways.
 So, don’t rush the grieving process of your dog.
 Moreover, dogs are not like people who are able to express their feelings.
 So, please be patient.
+Providing them with a cozy bed with an extra comfy blanket will help them feel safe, secure, and comfy.
+This can help their grieving process.

 Finally, know when you need your vet’s help.
 If your dog isn’t improving and the way he grieves is already affecting his health, then don’t hesitate to call your vet.
 If possible, read more about how a four-legged friend grieves so you can better understand your pet and take care of him better.